NHSDigital/eps-dynamodb-poc/README.md

 - `sam-deploy-package` Deploys a package created by sam-build.
 Used in CI builds.
 Needs the following environment variables set.
   - ARTIFACT_BUCKET - bucket where uploaded packaged files are
-  - ARTIFACT_BUCKET_PREFIX - prefix in bucket of where uploaded packaged files ore
+  - ARTIFACT_BUCKET_PREFIX - prefix in bucket of where uploaded packaged files are
   - STACK_NAME - name of stack to deploy
   - TEMPLATE_FILE - name of template file created by sam-package
   - CLOUD_FORMATION_EXECUTION_ROLE - ARN of role that cloud formation assumes when applying the changeset